 The induction ceremony, called the Ordeal, is the first step toward full membership in the Order.
 During the experience, candidates maintain silence, receive small amounts of food, work on camp improvement projects, and sleep apart from other campers.
 The entire experience is designed to teach significant values.
 All candidates for membership must complete the Ordeal.
-Our lodge conducts three Ordeals each year, see the Ordeal page for dates, registration, and other details.
+Our lodge conducts three Ordeals each year, see our Ordeal guide for dates, registration, and other details.

 After 10 months of service as an Ordeal member and fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
 Completion of this ceremony signifies full membership in the Order.